Dobble

 Dobble is a game in which players have to find symbols in common between two cards.
 It was the UK’s best-selling game in 2018 and 2019.

 The game is sold as Dobble in Europe and Spot It! in the US.
 The name is a play on the word 'double'.

 Gameplay

-The game uses a deck of 55 cards, each printed with eight different symbols.
-Any two cards always share one, and only one, matching symbol.
-The objective of the game is to be the first player to announce the common symbol between two given cards.
+The game is played with a deck of 55 cards, each featuring eight different symbols.
+Any two cards share exactly one matching symbol.
+The objective is to be the first player to identify and announce the common symbol between two cards.

 Development

 In 1976, inspired by Kirkman's schoolgirl problem, French mathematics enthusiast Jacques Cottereau devised a game consisting of a set of 31 cards each with six images of insects, with exactly one image shared between each pair of them.
 In 2008, journalist and game designer Denis Blanchot found a few of the cards from the "game of insects" and developed the idea to create Dobble.

 Dobble was released in France in 2009, and in the UK and North America in 2011 under Blue Orange Games.
 In 2015, the French board game company Asmodee acquired the rights to Dobble and Spot It!